 MMSH will contribute to SfaxForward by furnishing its studies, interdisciplinary analysis protocols and results on the evolution of Muslim societies, particularly those of Tunisia (where MMSH researchers have long been involved), within an environment that has been adapted and transformed to suit these societies’ needs (notably via industrialization).
 The MMSH teams (some of which boast nearly six decades of research experience) study the means and methods of Heritage construction, both Tangible Heritage (archaeology and architecture, crafts and industry) and Intangible Heritage (notably oral literature and music, as well as Heritage ideologies), with a focus on migratory and mobility phenomena throughout the Mediterranean and political themes, most notably those concerning the “commons” and public services.
-Complementing its scientific input, MMSH will contribute to the project within the domains of capacity-building (WP5 “Management”) and the digital Humanities (WP4 “Communication”).
+Complementing its scientific input, MMSH will contribute to the project within the domains of capacity-building (Work package “Management”) and the digital Humanities (Work package “Communication”).

 Involved Research Units

 The Camille Jullian Centre (CCJ) is a research laboratory dedicated to archaeology and ancient history and focusing on the Mediterranean basin and North Africa, from the Protohistoric Period to late Antiquity.

 The Institute of Mediterranean, European and Comparative Ethnology (IDEMEC) carries out comparative studies on the European, Mediterranean and Middle Eastern worlds.
 For each of these domains – and, in particular, for each Mediterranean and Middle Eastern “region” (from Iran to Morocco, the Balkans to Italy) – the laboratory gathers together specialists and a unique documentation base.